AWS Textract vs Google Document AI vs Azure Doc Intelligence

 Cost should also be framed carefully.
 AWS publishes a pricing example for the Analyze Expense API showing US West (Oregon) pricing at $0.01 per page for the first 1 million pages and $0.008 per page after 1 million.
 That is a useful published example, not a universal total-cost answer.
 Your actual cost picture also depends on the surrounding AWS services you use for storage, orchestration, retries, notifications, and downstream processing.

 The trade-off is lock-in.
 The more your extraction workflow depends on AWS-specific primitives, the more expensive it becomes to stay cloud-agnostic later.
-That is not automatically a bad choice.
-For many AWS-native teams, it is the right one.
-But if portability matters, you should treat Textract's strengths as ecosystem strengths first, not as proof that it will be the best invoice parser for every stack.
+If portability matters, treat Textract's strengths as ecosystem strengths first, not as proof that it will be the best invoice parser for every stack.

 When Google Document AI Pulls Ahead